-The one-year, ACGME-accredited University of Michigan Sleep Medicine Fellowship program provides comprehensive training in the diagnosis and management of sleep disorders in patients of all ages.
+The University of Michigan Sleep Medicine Fellowship is a one-year, ACGME-accredited program that provides comprehensive training in the diagnosis and management of sleep disorders in patients of all ages.
 Fellows participate in interdisciplinary patient care that incorporates aspects of pediatrics, psychiatry, neurology, internal medicine, epidemiology, otolaryngology, oral and maxillofacial surgery, and dentistry.
 Fellowship training includes the clinical evaluation and management of adults and children with sleep disorders in outpatient and inpatient settings.
-Sleep Disorders Clinics meet daily and see referrals mainly from Michigan and adjoining states.
+The Sleep Disorders Clinics receive referrals from Michigan and adjoining states.

 - Pediatric Comprehensive Sleep Clinic

 - Veterans Affairs Medical Center Comprehensive Sleep Clinic

 In the multidisciplinary clinics, patients are seen by fellows and staffed with faculty from a variety of disciplines.
 Each multidisciplinary clinic culminates in a patient conference, in which the providers discuss their assessments and collectively develop a management plan for each patient.
 These clinics provide exceptional learning experiences that are critical to obtaining a thorough understanding of a detailed sleep medicine evaluation.